-Other tests to be considered on an individual basis include human immunodeficiency virus serology, serology for hepatitis C, syphilis serology, ceruloplasmin, urinalysis and culture, an anti-nuclear antibody (ANA), and 24-hour urine for porphyrins, copper or heavy metals (Frankenburg, 2014).
-A pregnancy test should be done on females.
+Other tests to be considered on an individual basis include human immunodeficiency virus serology, serology for hepatitis C, syphilis serology, ceruloplasmin, urinalysis and culture, an anti-nuclear antibody (ANA), and 24-hour urine for porphyrins, copper or heavy metals.6 A pregnancy test should be done on females.
 An EKG should be done for those on antipsychotics that prolong the QT interval (e.g., clozapine, iloperidone, thioridazine, and ziprasidone).

-Imaging exams computed tomography scan or magnetic resonance imaging - will rule out other conditions (subdural hematoma, tumors, vasculitis and cerebral abscess) that may mimic the disease.
-Chest x-ray may be preformed if there is suspicion of a malignancy.
-Electroencephalography (EEG) may be indicated as it may assist in the diagnosis and may help with treatment options (Brauser, 2014).
+Imaging exams – computed tomography scan or magnetic resonance imaging - will rule out other conditions (subdural hematoma, tumors, vasculitis and cerebral abscess) that may mimic the disease.
+Chest x-ray may be done if there is suspicion of malignancy.
+Electroencephalography (EEG) may be indicated as it may assist in the diagnosis and may help with treatment options.18

 Schizophrenia is a chronic illness that affects every aspect of life.
 Treatment goals include:

-Treatment of schizophrenia is a process and with each health care encounter treatment plans and diagnosis needs to be reevaluated and adjusted if needed.
+Treatment of schizophrenia is a process and with each health care encounter, treatment plans and diagnosis needs to be reevaluated and adjusted if required.
 Acute phase treatment should prevent harm, reduce psychosis, determine causes of the acute episode, control disturbing behaviors, reduce symptoms, and develop a plan with the patient and family for treatment.
 Any other medical conditions need to be evaluated and stabilized.

 Evaluating for suicide and any aggressive behaviors is a critical part of the initial evaluation.
 Any risk for suicide or aggressive behaviors that would put others or the patient at risk should lead to hospitalization of the patient.

-Antipsychotics treat positive symptoms, but not negative symptoms.
-They are effective at preventing relapse when taken, but those who stop mediations relapse about 80% of the time within one year (Frankenburg, 2014).
+Antipsychotics treat positive symptoms, but negative symptoms are not managed as well.
+They are effective at preventing relapse when taken, but those who stop mediations relapse about 80% of the time within one year.6

 Atypical antipsychotics have been around since the late 1980s.
 These medications are less likely to cause neurological side effects, which results in better compliance.
 This class of medication is associated other side effects such as weight gain, diabetes and elevated cholesterol.